DanieleGuicciardi/DroneHub/README.md

 ## 🔍 Overview

-**DroneHub** is a responsive full-stack e-commerce app focused on selling and showcasing professional drones and accessories.
+**DroneHub** is a responsive e-commerce app focused on selling and showcasing professional drones and accessories.
 Built using modern technologies, it provides a smooth user experience through interactive UI, dynamic product pages, and real-time cart updates.

 ### ⚙️ Tech Stack